michaelrussell4/runic-reflections/content/poetry/An Exegesis of Eve.md

 Author: Mike Russell
 Tags: religious

-> “The serpent beguiled me, and I did eat.” – Eve
+> "The serpent beguiled me, and I did eat." – Eve

-Many are familiar with the bible’s account of the forbidden fruit in the Garden of Eden.
-Following the creation, a subtle serpent deceives Eve, leading to her partaking of forbidden fruit.
-After getting Adam to also partake, they both are cast out of this paradise: the fall of mankind.
-A modern tendency for members of The Church of Jesus Christ of Latter-day Saints is to reframe this narrative by suggesting that Eve was informed in her decision, even courageous and wise, rather than deceived.
+Many are familiar with the Bible's account of the forbidden fruit in the Garden of Eden.
+Following creation, a subtle serpent deceives Eve, leading her to partake of the forbidden fruit.
+After persuading Adam to also partake, they are both cast out of paradise: the fall of mankind.
+A modern tendency among members of The Church of Jesus Christ of Latter-day Saints is to reframe this narrative by suggesting that Eve was informed in her decision—courageous and wise, rather than deceived.
 What is the basis for such a claim, and could it be true?

 ## 1. Egalitarianism and Modernity

-One possible reason for this tendency is to reconcile contemporary egalitarian and feminist values with the ancient account identifying Eve as the victim of deception—suggesting gullibility or foolishness.
-For individuals perceiving this point as derogatory, flipping the scenario around and making the woman the hero—a modern Hollywood habit—feels more palatable.
+One possible reason for this tendency is the desire to reconcile contemporary egalitarian and feminist values with the ancient account identifying Eve as the victim of deception—suggesting gullibility or foolishness.
+For individuals perceiving this point as derogatory, flipping the scenario to make the woman the hero—a modern Hollywood habit—feels more palatable.

 ### My response

-This is a classic case of presentism—interpreting the past through a lens of modern values.
+This is a classic case of **[presentism](https://en.wikipedia.org/wiki/Presentism_(literary_and_historical_analysis))**—interpreting the past through a lens of modern values.
 The Old Testament texts are unambiguous that Eve was deceived.
-Paul confirms this interpretation in 1 Timothy 2 as does the Book of Mormon in Mosiah 16.
+Paul confirms this interpretation in **[1 Timothy 2:14](https://www.biblegateway.com/passage/?search=1+Timothy+2%3A14&version=KJV)**, as does the Book of Mormon in **[Mosiah 16:3](https://www.google.com/search?q=https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/16%3Flang%3Deng%26id%3D3%23p3)**.
 There is no variance or inconsistency in the authoritative canon.

 The discomfort some feel on this point does not give license to override the scriptural clarity and consistency.

 ## 2. Endowment Ceremony

-In a sacred Temple ceremony called an Endowment, Latter-day Saints are immersed in a dramatization of the creation and fall narrative.
+In a sacred Temple ceremony called an **[Endowment](https://www.churchofjesuschrist.org/study/manual/gospel-topics/endowment)**, Latter-day Saints are immersed in a dramatization of the creation and fall narrative.
 While non-canonical, the script of this enactment has been used as support for an informed-Eve interpretation.
-Concerning the scene of Eve’s beguilement, early endowment accounts convey it simply: the devil solicits Eve to partake and she acquiesces.
+Concerning the scene of Eve's beguilement, early endowment accounts convey it simply: the devil solicits Eve to partake, and she acquiesces.
 A change in 1879 depicts Eve demurring and recalling how God had commanded her not to.
 But she concedes when given the fruit.

 So far, these provide no basis for an informed-Eve interpretation.
 They are consistent with scripture.
-However, in 1931, a change is made that develops the reasoning behind Eve’s decision.
-Upon the Devil’s first temptation, Eve recalls, “…Father said in the day we ate thereof we should surely die.”
-The Devil responds, “Ye shall not surely die but ye shall be as the gods; ye shall know good from evil…” To this, Eve responds, “Is there no other way?”
-This crucial line depicts a reasoning Eve who may know more than she led on.
+However, in 1931, a change is made that develops the reasoning behind Eve's decision.
+Upon the Devil's first temptation, Eve recalls, "…Father said in the day we ate thereof we should surely die."
+The Devil responds, "Ye shall not surely die but ye shall be as the gods; ye shall know good from evil…" To this, Eve responds, "Is there no other way?"
+This crucial line depicts a reasoning Eve who may know more than she lets on.
 It's not clear whether she was actually deceived anymore.

 ### My response

-The LDS Church’s canon is the “standard works”—Bible, Book of Mormon, Doctrine and Covenants, and Pearl of Great Price.
+The LDS Church's canon is the "standard works"—Bible, Book of Mormon, Doctrine and Covenants, and Pearl of Great Price.
 Additionally, the First Presidency or Quorum of the Twelve occasionally offer official statements on doctrine or policy.
 The dramatization of the creation and fall in the Endowment ceremony is not canon or official doctrine.

 If an important distinction of doctrine were to be offered by the church, it would not be delivered through this channel nor would it contradict the consistent teachings of the standard works.

 Additionally, it's worth pointing out that the attempt to run with the informed-Eve depiction in the dramatization of the Fall results in incoherence.
-For example, if Eve's line: "Is there no other way?" does mean she was informed, that would mean that Eve's motivation for partaking of the fruit was to progress, gain knowledge, experience mortality and parenthood, etc. Yet, as the story continues, she seeks to persuade Adam to partake but mentions none of these motivations!
+For example, if Eve's line: "Is there no other way?" does mean she was informed, that would imply that Eve's motivation for partaking of the fruit was to progress, gain knowledge, experience mortality and parenthood, etc. Yet, as the story continues, she seeks to persuade Adam to partake but mentions none of these motivations!
 Rather, she states that if he doesn't partake, he'll be alone and won't be able to multiply and replenish the earth.
 If she truly had an informed view, she might better have offered the informed reasoning that drove her to partake.
 Instead, her lack of sharing this information almost seems duplicitous.

 This inconsistency disrupts the otherwise reasonable flow of events, a consequence of retrofitting anachronistic elements into a story from a different time and culture.
-As an aside, this also weighs in on an untraditional and uncertain claim that God's command for Adam and Eve to "multiply and replenish" was a moral injunction rather than a functional decree.
+As an aside, this also weighs in on an untraditional and uncertain claim that God's command for Adam and Eve to **["multiply and replenish"](https://www.google.com/search?q=https://www.churchofjesuschrist.org/study/scriptures/ot/gen/1%3Flang%3Deng%26id%3D28%23p28)** was a moral injunction rather than a functional decree.

-Another issue is that Eve's information would have been gleaned from the subtle serpent, or devil, who is also known as "the father of lies".
+Another issue is that Eve's information would have been gleaned from the subtle serpent, or devil, who is also known as "the father of lies."
 Her negotiation with this liar would have turned out to be fruitful—no pun intended—rather than deleterious.

 ## 3. Statements from Church Leaders